jamesmh/coravel/README.md

 }
 ```

-This will automatically point to one of Coravel's built-in templates ;)
+This will automatically point your mail templates to one of Coravel's built-in templates ;)

 ### Creating Mailables

 Coravel uses **Mailables** to send mail.
 Each Mailable is a C# class that represents a specific type of e-mail that you can send, such as
 "New User Sign-up", "Completed Order", etc.

-Consider this class and code comments highlighting the important basic details:
+Consider this class and code comments highlighting the important basics:

 ```c#
 using Coravel.Mail;